 What social networking opportunities are available for me to connect with Southwestern College Professional Studies?

 You can find us on Facebook, Instagram, and YouTube.
-We also have group pages set up for our RN to BSN learners and military learners in our Student Veterans of America Chapter.
 Follow us and stay informed about job fairs, campus activities, education-related news, and helpful resources as you earn your degree!

 Are you a military learner or military spouse?
 Visit our military FAQ page!